The Supreme Court in American Politics

 For today, we'll focus on the impact of Brown v.
 Board of Education in particular, and the Court's mid-twentieth century civil rights decisions more generally.
 Additional readings on these topics include Klarman's "The White Primary Rulings: A Case Study in the Consequences of Supreme Court Decisionmaking" and Cass Sunstein's “Did Brown Matter?”

-Note: Paper assignment #2 is due in class today.
-All written opinions from our justices are due today as well.
-For that reason, students who are serving as justices may have an additional week for paper assignment #2, submitting it to my mailbox in Eggers 100 by 4:30 p.m. on Thursday, December 16.
-For everyone else, it's due today.
+Note: Paper assignment #2 is due in class on Thursday of this week.
+All written opinions from our justices are due that day as well.
+For that reason, students who are serving as justices may have an additional week for paper assignment #2, submitting it in Eggers 100 by 4:30 p.m. on Thursday of next week.

-Class today will be devoted to our simulation assignment.
-The justices will announce the Court's decisions in the three cases, and in doing so, will read (or, preferably, summarize) portions of their opinions from the bench.
+On Thursday, class will be devoted to our simulation assignment.
+The student-justices will announce the Court's decisions in the pending cases, and in doing so, will read (or, preferably, summarize) portions of their opinions from the bench.
 If time permits, we will then hear statements from the lawyers in each case, reacting to the decisions as if on the courthouse steps.